julianmendez/soda/docs/README.md

 Scaladoc / Javadoc markers are `/**` and `*/`.

 Annotations:
-- `@tailrec` to ensure a tail recursion
 - `@override` to override a JVM function
 - `@private` to force a function or a value to be private in the JVM bytecode
+- `@tailrec` to ensure a tail recursion
 - `@main` to indicate the entry point

 ## Side Effects

 In this language, variables cannot change their value.
-Therefore, there is no equivalent to 'var'.
+Therefore, there is no equivalent to `var`.

 For example, it is not possible to write `x = x + 1`.
 Loops can be managed with tail recursion, or directly using streams.

-The language does not provide 'throw', 'try', and 'catch', because those commands do not follow the functional style.
+The language does not provide `throw`, `try`, and `catch`, because those commands do not follow the functional style.

 ## Static Typing